 Restaurante Caneta: We had lunch at this fairly famous restaurant in Altares.

 Tasca das Tias: We enjoyed a dinner at this cozy restaurant in Angra with plenty of comfort options.

 Day 3: Terceira + Pico

 In the morning we drove to the highest point in Terceira – Santa Bárbara.
 While this is definitely an industrial area, it was great to see the view.
 We departed Terceira and flew to Pico.

 At the Pico airport, we picked up our rental car and headed to Prainha.
-In Prainha we stayed in an ‘agriturismo’ right at the water.
+In Prainha we stayed at Adegas Do Pico, which is an ‘agriturismo’.
+Our room was right at the water.
 It was our favorite accommodation of the trip.